kasim1011/OdooJsonRpcClient/README.md

 Write
 =======

-Updates all records in the current set with the provided values.
+Updates all records in the current `ids` with the provided values.

 **Request**
 ```kotlin